2016-17 Beacon Grant Final Report Forms Due by August 31, 2017

 How to apply: The Lodge Secretary or ENF Grants Coordinator is able to access, complete and submit the online application.

 Process: Upon approval of a Lodge's online application, the ENF will mail an approval letter, a grant check and a Final Report Form to the Lodge address.
 A Lodge can use its $2,000 Beacon Grant in conjunction with a Gratitude Grant and/or a $2,500 Promise Grant, to maximize the ongoing project.
 Applications must be submitted separately.

-Final Report Forms: After the grant has been used, mail in the Final Report Form, along with all grant-related receipts, and photos.
-Lodges that do not complete this required form will not be eligible for any ENF grants the following year.
+Final Report Forms: After the grant has been used, mail in the Final Report Form, along with all grant-related receipts.
+Please email photos.
+Lodges that do not complete this required form will not be eligible to apply for ENF grants the following year.

 Back to top